Sushmita-Rudra/E-commerce-web-app-for-grocery-shopping/README.md

 # Ecommerce webapp for grocery shopping

-This project is to develop an e-commerce web application to users for groceries shopping.
-Due to current pandemic situtaation across the world, many customers do not prefer to buy groceries by visiting grocery stores.
+This project is to develop an e-commerce web application to users for grocery shopping.
+Due to current pandemic situtation across the world, many customers do not prefer to buy groceries by visiting any grocery stores.
 This web application will act as a virtual store which enables the customers to buy groceries online.
-The users can also choose to either pick up the order from the store or get it delivered to their homes.
+The users can also choose to either pick up their order from the store or get it delivered directly to their homes.

 ## Team members and their roles:
 1. Deepak Malempati - Project Manager, Developer